 There is currently no internationally regulated guidance for calculating insurance-associated emissions.
-However, many financial institutions follow the approach to measuring and reporting emissions associated with re/insurance underwriting portfolios published by the Partnership for Carbon Accounting Financials (PCAF) in November 2022.
+However, many financial institutions follow the approach to measuring and reporting the emissions associated with re/insurance underwriting portfolios published by the Partnership for Carbon Accounting Financials (PCAF) in November 2022.
 This forms Part C of the Global GHG Accounting and Reporting Standard (the PCAF Standard), and it is the first global standard for measuring and reporting insuranceassociated emissions.
-Part C builds on other work by PCAF on financed emissions (Part A).

-Applying the PCAF Standard can help you calculate your GHG emissions baseline.
+Applying the PCAF Standard supports financial institutions to measure and disclose the GHG emissions associated with their financial activities.
 While organizations can use different methodologies to calculate insuranceassociated emissions - including those developed inhouse - this guidance references the PCAF Standard, to encourage standardization and to enable comparison and benchmarking.

 Part C of the PCAF Standard currently provides a methodology for accounting for insurance-associated emissions for two business areas: commercial lines and personal motor lines.
-This will be expanded in the future.4
+A second version of the standard is under development.
+It will include treaty reinsurance and project insurance (construction-all-risk, erection-all-risk) as new methodologies.4

-3. Some organizations require emissions information as part of their procurement process.
+^{3.} Some organizations require emissions information as part of their procurement process.

-4. PCAF, FAQ on insurance-associated emissions (accessed 7 November 2023)
+^{4.} PCAF, FAQ on insurance-associated emissions (accessed 7 November 2023)